A refined Frauchiger--Renner paradox based on strong contextuality: The role of logical contextuality in the FR paradox

 \subsection{A slightly stronger modified FR paradox}

-We provide a stronger variant of the FR paradox in which only \emph{classical}\footnote{For a definition of a \emph{classical} agent, see footnote \ref{fn:classicalagent}.} agents reason.
+We provide a stronger variant of the FR paradox in which only \emph{classical}\footnote{For a definition of a \emph{classical} agent, see \Cref{sec:Wignerfriend}.} agents reason.
 This technique will be used in the GHZ--FR paradox as well.

 The measurement protocol is identical to that of the FR paradox.
-But an additional agent, Zeno, who does not perform any measurement, makes a prediction for Alice's and Bob's outcomes.
+But an additional agent, Zeno,\footnote{The additional agent is needed here to reason about the joint outcomes of the friends Alice and Bob, but will not be necessary in the case of the GHZ--FR paradox of \Cref{sec:GHZ_final}.} who does not perform any measurement, makes a prediction for Alice's and Bob's outcomes.
 Ursula and Wigner, after obtaining their outcomes, reason about the outcomes obtained by Alice and Bob, respectively.
 Ursula, and Wigner hand their predictions to Zeno, who derives a contradiction.\footnote{We note that Ref.~\cite{healey2018quantum} gives a presentation of the reasoning steps of the FR paradox that comes close to the one here.}

+Post-selecting on $u=\textok,w=\textok$, which has a non-zero probability of occurring, we have the following predictions from applications of the Born rule: \begin{itemize} \item Ursula predicts that $b=1$ by excluding $b=0$ since